fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+### v0.9.5
+> 02 Dec 2023
+* Added an optional direction param for the transaction history endpoint.

 ### v0.9.4
 > 06 August 2023
 * Supporting new networks Chiliz 2.0 and Flare.